Featured in this Article:

 With the warm weather comes ample opportunities to embark on a Made in Tennessee adventure.
 Soak in the sunshine.
 Drink in the views from bluffs, hills and mountains.
 Exploration is calling to all its Tennessee travelers.
 Will you answer?

 The 3.5-mile trail is a moderate hike with steep inclines and sharp turns.
+The longest unbroken section of the Cumberland Trail is accessible from Cove Lake State Park, about 30 miles north of Knoxville.
 The panoramic views at the peak of the ridge are simply breathtaking.
 Stop for a breather to enjoy the three-level waterfall that can be seen cascading down the mountain.
 It's located on the Cumberland Trail alongside I-75.

 Hike from Pickett Park Highway in Big South Fork National River & Recreation Area to these double sandstone arches.
 Follow the trail to Charit Creek Lodge, that's located on the six-mile loop, and cool off in the rocky stream.

-Natural beauty and family hikes are celebrated at this state park.
+Natural beauty and family hikes are celebrated at Montgomery Bell State Park.
 Various hiking options are open to every guest.
 The longest hiking trail is 10.4 miles and is destined as an overnight trail.
 Choose a short day hike ranging from 0.2-mile hikes to 1.7-mile hikes that bring you up close to Made in Tennessee natural beauty.

-It's more than 1,200 acres and is home to at least 15 Native American mounds that were used as both burial and ceremonial locations.
+Pinson Mounds State Archaeological Park is more than 1,200 acres and home to at least 15 Native American mounds that were used as both burial and ceremonial locations.
 Hiking trails give guests access to the mounds.
 Choose from the 2-mile Mounds Great Outer Loop Trail along a paved surface, or any of the natural surface hikes: Nature Trail, Earthworks Trail and Hudson Branch Trail.